GJDuck/e9patch/doc/e9patch-programming-guide.md

 embedding the `counter` executable inside the patched binary.
 This makes *call instrumentation* relatively simple to use.

+By default the modified binary will be wrtten to `a.out`.
 The instrumented `a.out` file will call the `counter` function each time a jump instruction is executed.
 After 100000 jumps, the program will terminate with `SIGTRAP`.